fluencelabs/cli/README.md

   --no-input             Don't interactively ask for any input from the user

 DESCRIPTION
-  Create PAT (Peer auth token) in a deal for auth
+  Create provider access token for the deal
 ```

 ## `fluence run`